 If you’re a high school student interested in pursuing a career in chemical or process engineering, you should speak with your guidance counselor as soon as possible.
 A guidance counselor can recommend courses that suit your career interests.
 In particular, it’s recommended that you take as many science and math classes as possible, particularly courses in chemistry, biochemistry and calculus or pre-calculus.

 All aspiring chemical engineers will need at least a bachelor’s degree.
-Although earning a Bachelor of Science in Chemical Engineering is one option, students might alternatively choose to work toward a general Bachelor of Science in Engineering degree.
+Although earning a Bachelor of Science in Chemical Engineering is one option, students might alternatively choose to work toward a general Bachelor of Science in Engineering with an Emphasis in Project Management degree.
 Though master’s degrees are not generally required for process engineering positions, graduate-level academic credentials can help professionals pursue higher-level job opportunities.

 Earn a Bachelor's Degree in Engineering